LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/roles.md

 The ability to add specific roles within a web app is really useful for security purposes and the ability to authorize specific users in certain parts of the site.

-Typically, a production site would use something like "Azure Active Directory" Unfortunately Active Directory setup requieres configurations that our 401 class doesn't quite have the time or resources to support.
+Typically, a production site would use something like "Azure Active Directory" Unfortunately, Active Directory setup requires configurations that our 401 class doesn't quite have the time or resources to support.
+To still emulate this behavior we implement a work around.

 With Roles, we have to load them into our database a bit different by injecting them into the Startup file and adding a new class inside "ApplicationUsers"

 ### Demo

 1. In ApplicationUser.cs file, create a new class named "Application Roles".
 It should look like this:

 ```csharp
 public static class ApplicationRoles